Timeline of violent incidents at the United States Capitol: January 6, 2021

 Some 1,143 defendants were charged with federal crimes for their roles in the January 6 attack.
 Many were charged with crimes of violence against police and with criminal conspiracy.
 Many others were charged with theft, obstructing an official proceeding, or illegally breaching the building.
 As of September 2023, at least 660 defendants had pleaded guilty to one or more crimes.
 A total of 140 defendants went to trial (either a jury or a bench trial): of these, 97 defendants were convicted of all charges, 41 defendants had mixed verdicts (i.e., convicted on at least one charge but not all charges), and two defendants were acquitted on all charges.

 As of September 8, 2023, at least 632 January 6 participants had been sentenced for their crimes, of whom 64% were given prison sentences.
 The median sentence for participants who received prison time was 120 days.
 The most serious charge brought in the January 6 cases was seditious conspiracy; January 6 defendants convicted of seditious conspiracy include Oath Keepers leaders Elmer Stewart Rhodes and Kelly Meggs, and six of their followers; and Proud Boys leader Enrique Tarrio and his followers Joseph Randall Biggs, Ethan Nordean, Jeremy Bertino, and Zach Rehl.
 The longest January 6 sentences were handed to Tarrio (22 years), Rhodes (18 years), Biggs (17 years), Rehl (15 years); Peter Schwartz (14 years), Meggs (12 years); Daniel "D.J."
 Rodriguez (12 years), Thomas Webster (10 years) and Dominic Pezzola (10 years).
 Other sentences included those of Jessica Watkins (8.5 years), Patrick McCaughey (7.5 years), Kyle Young (more than 7 years), Albuquerque Cosper Head (7.5 years), Guy Reffitt (more than 7 years), Thomas Robertson (more than 7 years), Julian Khater (more than 6 years), Robert Palmer (more than 5 years), and Richard "Bigo" Barnett (4.5 years).
-Those who received the longest sentences were those who planned the insurrection or perpetrated the most violent attacks on police.
+Those who received the longest sentences were those who planned the attack or perpetrated the most violent attacks on police.
 Jacob Chansley (the "QAnon shaman" who invaded the Senate chamber) was sentenced to 3.5 years.